awslabs/aws-deployment-framework/docs/multi-org-guide.md

     Type: "AWS::SSM::Parameter::Value<String>"
     Description: Org Stage
     Default: /adf/org/stage
-# At the time this Stack is deployed, the FinOps Account ID SSM Parameter doesnt exist, so we derived it from mapping it to
+# At the time this Stack is deployed, the FinOps Account ID SSM Parameter doesn't
-# the org stage
+# exist, so we derive it from mapping it to the org stage
 Mappings:
   # Usage:!FindInMap [OrgStageBasedPropertyMap, !Ref OrgStage, FinOpsAccountId]
   OrgStageBasedPropertyMap: